Redcloudish/Webcapstone/README.md

 Easy Booking with seamless transitions between finding destinations, viewing activities, and booking hotels.

 Experience Focus: Personalized suggestions and a sleek, visual interface that encourages exploration.
+PERSONALIZED for USER